tseitsei/PacMan/README.md

 PacMan game in Java.

 Open index.html in AppletViewer or in a browser that runs Java Applets.
+Remember to click the applet to gain focus.

 Author: Juha J. Kari.